n=Term Number in Sequence

 d=Common Difference (Number Added/Subtracted to each Term in Sequence)

 Hi everyone and welcome to Mathsux!
 In this post, we’re going to go over arithmetic sequences.
-We’ll see what arithmetic sequences are, breakdown their formula, and solve two different types of examples.
+We’ll see what arithmetic sequences are, break down the formula an=a1+(n-1)d, and solve two different types of examples.
 As always if you want more questions, check out the video below and the practice problems at the end of this post.
 Happy calculating! 🙂

 What are Arithmetic Sequences?